andrewmcdonough/magic_set/README.md

 class Box
   attr_accessor :contents
 end

 b = Box.new

 # And then lets put something inside it, perhaps a glass of water

 b.contents = "glass of water"

 # As you can see, there is water in the box
 puts b.contents

 # wave wand
 puts b.contents

 # Now lets put something else in the box
 b.contents = "dove"
 puts b.contents

 # wave wand again
 puts b.contents

 # And it's disappeared

 #-------------

-  Another trick that magicians like to do, is sawing a women in half.
+# Another trick that magicians like to do, is sawing a women in half.
 I feel that's a bit sexist, so I'll saw a man in half instead.
-Any suggestions for a man anybody would like to saw in half?
+Specifically, Nigel Farage.

+# Now I'll represent Nigel as a good old English, beer-drinking String

+irb_context.echo = false

+man = "Nigel Farage"

+# In ruby, it's quite easy to cut things up

+man_parts = man.split " "
+puts man_parts

+# Now I know some of you would like it if I left Nigel that way, but I should really put him back together before the Daily Mail find out.

+new_person = man_parts.join " "
+puts new_person